ChaimF90/errands_backend/README.md

 ```
 This project is built against a mysql database.

-To run the migrations and get the tables set up run the following command: `npm run latest`.
+To run the migrations and get the tables set up, run the following command: `npm run latest`.
 NOTE: The db itself should be
 created prior to running this command.
 This command only structures the tables for the db.

 Finally you can run the app with `npm start`.